IDCI-Consulting/HelloWorldBundle/templates/contents/courses/html5-css3_en.md

 {day4}

-#### Zoom on the communication's API with HTML 5
+#### Zoom on the communication API with HTML5
 _4 hours_

  - Events
- - Messages's sending between documents
+ - Messages sending between documents
- - Messages's sending by channels
+ - Messages sending by channels
  - The push server
  - Presentation of node.js
  - Web Workers to multitasking

-#### Zoom on the geolocalisation's API wwith HTML 5
+#### Zoom on the geolocalisation API with HTML5
 _2 hours_

  - Panoramic view
- - Private life of users
+ - Users private life
  - Geolocate users on Google Maps

-#### Zoom on storage's API with HTML 5
+#### Zoom on API storage with HTML5
 _2 hours_

  - API storage